ashleychontos/pySYD/docs/quickstart.rst

     pysyd run --star 1435467 -dv --ux 5000 --mc 200

-Ok, let's dissect the statement and commands.
+Ok, let's dissect the statement.

-If you used `pip` for installation, the binary (or executable) for ``pySYD`` should be available.
+ * If you used `pip` for installation, the binary (or executable) for ``pySYD`` should be available.
    The entry point for ``pySYD`` is accessed through :mod:`pysyd.cli.main`, which is the script where all the command-line options are made available.

-Regardless of how you use the software, the most common way you will likely use the software is in the run mode -- which processes stars in the order they were provided via :mod:`pysyd.pipeline.run`.
+ * Regardless of how you use the software, the most common way you will likely use the software is in the run (i.e. :mod:`pysyd.pipeline.run`) mode -- which processes stars in the order they were provided.
    Here, we are running a single star, KIC 1435467.
 You can also provide multiple targets, the stars which will be appended to a list and then processed consecutively.
-On the other hand, if no targets are provided, the program would default to reading in the star or 'todo' list ('info/todo.txt').
+On the other hand if no targets are provided, the program would default to reading in the star or 'todo' list (via 'info/todo.txt').
 Again, this is because the software is optimized for running an ensemble of stars.

-We can show the figures and verbose output using the ``-d`` and ``-v`` flags, for display and verbose, respectively.
-Please see our :ref:`complete list <usage/cli/glossary>` of command-line flags.
+ * Adapting Linux-like features, we reserved the single hash options for booleans, which as shown above, can be all grouped together.
+The ``-d`` and ``-v`` are short for display and verbose, respectively, and show the figures and verbose output.
+For a full list of options available in command line, please see our glossary.:ref:`complete list <usage/cli/glossary>`.
-There are many many options to make your experience as customizable as possible!
+   There are dozens of options to make your experience as customizable as possible!
+ * The ``--ux`` is an upper frequency limit for the first module that identifies the power eXcess due to solar-like oscillations.
+In this case, there are high frequency artefacts that we would like to ignore. *We actually made a special notebook tutorial specifically on how to address and fix this problem.* If you'd like to learn more about this or are having a similar issue, please visit :ref:`this page <usage/nb/estimatenumax.ipynb>`.

-The last option, ``--mc``, sets the number of iterations the pipeline will run for.
+ * Finally, the last option, ``--mc``, sets the number of iterations the pipeline will run for.
 Here, the pipeline will run for 200 steps, which allows us to bootstrap uncertainties on our derived properties.
-The ``--ux`` is an upper frequency limit for the first module that identifies the power eXcess due to solar-like oscillations.
-In this case, there are high frequency artefacts that we would like to ignore. *If you'd like to learn more about this or are having a similar issue, please see our notebook tutorial that walks through how to fix this problem.*

-The printed output for the above command is actually quite long, so we will break it down into four different sections and explain each in more detail.
+Now the printed output for the above command is actually quite long, so we will break it down into four different sections and explain each in more detail.
 In fact, each of the four sections correspond to the four main ``pySYD`` steps discussed in the summary above.